APIPatterns/Moostodon/docs/MoovingStories/DesigningAnAPIwCadl.md

 ## Building a Cadl library

 Let's use the power of the Cadl language to define a common *interface* that will be reused across all of our resources.
 The Azure REST API Guidelines recommend using `PUT` for resource creation, `PATCH` for updates, and `DELETE` for, well, delting an object.
 However, developers who are not familiar with the REST guidelines will often use a `POST` to create resources.
-What we'd like to do is ensure that all APIs follow this pattern.
+What we'd like to do is ensure that all APIs follow the proper resource creations pattern.

-To do this, we'll create an interface that represents the resource creation pattern that are in our guidelines.
+To do this, we'll create an *interface* that represents the resource creation pattern that are in our guidelines.
 We'll put this pattern in a seperate file, [`library.cadl`](https://github.com/APIPatterns/cadl-demo/blob/main/library.cadl), that we will share across all of our development teams.
 When develpers define their API, they will simply say that it *extends* our resource creation interface.
 In this way, when the Cadl file is compiled, and the OpenAPI document emitted, it will have the required operations, constructed in exactly the way we defined them.

 Here's what the `ResourceInterface` looks like in our `library.cadl` file.
 Notice that it has all the standard operations you would expect. `GET` operations for the collection, a `GET` with an `id` for a specific resource, and the create, update, and delete operations with `PUT`, `PATCH`, and `DELETE` respectively.

+Notice also that each operation accepts an `ApiVersion` as a spread argument.
+This is because the Azure REST Guidelines indicate that version should be present on every call as a query parameter.

 ```typescript
 interface ResourceInterface<T> {